 Our church has an active “Green Team” who work across the many activities in the church community to encourage sustainability: in the operation of our building, in the activities and lives of our congregation and larger community, and to work to educate and work for environmental justice in the larger world.

 Our church has been certified as a GreenFaith sanctuary.
 GreenFaith includes organizations from diverse religious traditions who wish to demonstrate and grow their commitment to environmental stewardship.
 The certification program was a two-year process which included activity requirements in the areas of Spirit, Stewardship, Justice and Communications.
 Some components of the requirements were including ecological themes in some of our worship services, participating in interfaith environmental activities, conducting educational programs on the theme of environmental justice, and implementing good stewardship practices, examples of which were reducing our energy usage, reducing waste, and conserving water.
-A more detailed list of the required activities may be found here; note that the program allowed great flexibility in how we chose to fulfill the requirements, allowing us to choose activities which best match how we see God asking us to care for our world.

 As one of our activities supporting a greater appreciation for the spiritual in the environment, in 2017 we dedicated an outdoor labyrinth, open to the public.

 We are also a certified Earth Care congregation.

 Your GreenFaith leadership includes Nancy Caswell and Lynn Edling.
 Contact either of us if you have questions or would like to help in this process!

 “The earth is the Lord’s and everything in it.”

 All of creation is a gift and a blessing from God, and God created and calls humankind to till and to keep the earth, to serve and preserve the abundance of life as God created it.
 As stewards of God’s creation, we strive to live justly in relation to our fellow human beings and the environment in ways that honor and sustain God’s work on Earth.